gma/2025.pyconuk.org/src/sprints.md

 - [Django Debug Toolbar](https://github.com/django-commons/django-debug-toolbar/issues) - Django Debug Toolbar is a configurable set of panels that display various debug information about the current request/response.

-- [BeeWare](https://github.com/beeware/beeware.github.io/issues) - Beeware makes it easy to build and distribute GUI applications using pure Python.
+- [BeeWare](https://github.com/beeware/beeware.github.io/issues) - BeeWare makes it easy to build and distribute GUI applications using pure Python.
 It includes frontend, mobile and packaging.

 ### Data Science / Scientific